ankit-tejwan/Automated-360-Quality-Inspection-for-Helical-Gears/README.md

-# Automated-360-Quality-Inspection-for-Helical-Gears-Using-Baumer-Cameras
+This project ensures precision quality inspection of helical gears manufactured by Sona BLW Precision Forgings Ltd (Sona Comstar) for Tesla.
+Sona Comstar, a global automotive systems leader, operates 10 plants across India, China, Mexico, and the USA.

-This industrial project focuses on automated quality inspection of helical gears from Tesla using a rolling machine that rotates parts 360 degrees for a comprehensive inspection.
-The system integrates two Baumer industrial cameras to capture high-precision images, ensuring defect detection and quality control.
+Using a rolling machine for 360° rotation, the system integrates two Baumer industrial cameras for high-precision defect detection and quality control before final delivery.